Strippit FC750 & FC750/2

 Because of these Problems, We have Developed our own "Sensor Retrofit Kit" to replace these Unreliable Sensors, and it should be Installed at this Time.

-Retrofit kit is Immune to Grease, Oil , and Dirt.
+Retrofit kit is Immune to Grease, Oil, and Dirt.
 And it does NOT Wear-Out over time!

-Installation and wiring directions come with the Kit.
+Installation and Wiring Directions come with the Kit.

-10 -- Replace Both Blue MAC Valves which go to Turret Clutch / Brake Unit.
+10 -- Replace Both Blue MAC-Valves which go to Turret Clutch / Brake Unit.

 I Stock Special Hi-Wattage Type Valves which are More Consistent that Your Original Valves, which will Improve Positioning Accuracy and Reliability.

-11 -- Some Machines shipped from Factory with a small 1/4" Air-Regulator on the Clutch valve.
-Some shipped with the Regulator on the Brake valve.
+11 -- Some Machines shipped from Factory with a small 1/4" Air-Regulator on Clutch Valve.
+Some shipped with Regulator on Brake Valve.
+I add a Second Air-Regulator

+so BOTH Clutch AND Brake have a Regulator.
 Set both Regulators to about 50 PSI.

 Clutch / Brake Unit so it does Not Rust and Lock-Up.